Knowing where to sell jewelry can help you fetch the most cash.

 - Loose diamonds

-You may be able to earn more than selling locally as you’re selling to a larger group of buyers.
+You may be able to earn more than selling locally because you get access to a larger group of buyers.
 But how much you make can be somewhat unpredictable as you won’t know if your auction will attract few bids or become very competitive.

-You can look at recent listings to get an idea of how much you can make at auction.
+You can look at recent listings to get an idea of how much you can make at auction so they’re definitely worth checking out to see how they compare against other options.

 - Auctions can be more competitive than instant payments